openshift/machine-config-operator/docs/HACKING.md

 # Managing Go Dependencies

 Dependencies are managed with [go modules](https://github.com/golang/go/wiki/Modules) but committed directly to the repository.

+Please ensure that you are using Go v1.12.
+Using a differnt version may result in unexpected behavior.

 After updating the go code using `import` statements to reference the desired new packages, add the new dependencies by running: